kuo-lab-uchc/PAC/README.md

 Users are required to download and install R but no R package is needed to calculate the PAC proteomic age.

 ## Input file
 The input file, as shown in "pac_example_data.csv", should have the first column designated as the ID column, with any arbitrary column name.
 This should be followed by columns containing age and the required proteins.
 The input file may include additional proteins beyond those needed.
-The protein column names will be converted to lowercase by the R code "pac_proteomic_age.R".
+The protein column names will be converted to lowercase.

 ## Example
 The R code below shows you how to load the "pac_proteomic_age" function in "pac_proteomic_age.R" to calculate PAC proteomic ages for five subjects with input data in "pac_example_data.csv".